MUsurf/Gazebo_Sim_2022/README.md

 source /usr/share/gazebo-11/setup.sh
 source /opt/ros/noetic/setup.bash
 source $HOME/catkin_ws/devel/setup.bash
 source ~/.bashrc

-cd ~/catkin_w
+cd ~/catkin_ws
 ```

-Next, you you will have to move all folders from the created Gazebo_Sim_2022 into the src folder.
+Next, you you will have to move all folders from the created Gazebo_Sim_2022 into the `src` folder.

 Install the appropriate scipy/rosdep packages: